6 Unhealthy Items You Should Know About

 2. The blender

-Your blender is a very useful and necessary kitchen appliance, but it can also be risky if you don’t take care of it adequately.
+Your blender is a very useful and necessary kitchen appliance.
+However, it can also be risky if you don’t take care of it adequately.

-The seals and accessory pieces that these usually come with are typically made of rubber, and located in the most risky parts of the kitchen where germs, mold, and bacteria like salmonella and e. coli can flourish.
+The seals and accessory pieces that these usually come with are typically made of rubber.
+These are typical breeding grounds for germs, mold, and bacteria like salmonella and e.coli can flourish.

 For this reason, after you use your blender you should take it completely apart to wash everything, especially any rubber components.